First Time Renting or Buying

 in the park itself.

-feet.
-But then a storage room gets built and maybe an Arizona
+But then a storage room gets built and maybe an Arizona Room.
+There

-Room.
-There are all kinds of creative modifications done to
+are all kinds of creative modifications done to enhance the

-enhance the living space.
-The climate allows for some pretty basic
+living space.
+The climate allows for some pretty basic enclosures to

-enclosures to be added that functionally serve as an addition to
+be added that functionally serve as an addition to living quarters.

-living quarters.
-But still generally retain the legal status as
+But still generally retain the legal status as a vehicle.

-they are to benefit from vehicle status and not be subject to
+are to benefit from vehicle status and not be subject to residential

 We eventually learned why that is.
 It seems that there was a

-essentially permanently parked on property.
-At what point is it a
+permanently parked on property.
+At what point is it a trailer (classed

-trailer (classed as a vehicle) and at what point is it a permanent
+as a vehicle) and at what point is it a permanent residence.
+It may

 The diagram shown here is a very typical park